ansys/pymechanical/doc/source/contributing.rst

 Clone the repository
 --------------------
-Run this code to clone and install the latest version of PyMechanical in development mode:
+To clone and install the latest version of PyMechanical in development mode, run:

 .. code::